-The Heldenplatz (Hero's square) was built to celebrate the military successes of Austria.
-Here are the equestrian statues of the great generals.
-The self-proclaimed "greatest general of all time" Adolf Hitler, declared the annexation of Austria to the "Third Reich" from the balcony of the Imperial Palace.
+Heldenplatz was built to celebrate Austria's military successes.
+Here are the equestrian statues of the great generals Prince Eugene and Archduke Carl.
+The self-proclaimed "greatest general of all times" Adolf Hitler announced the annexation of Austria to Nazi Germany from the balcony of the Neue Burg (photo).

 The "Graben" is the largest shopping street in the center of Vienna.
 The "Graben" was formerly the ditch of the Roman city wall.
 In the middle stands the "plague column", also called Trinity Column.
 The column was commissioned by Emperor Leopold I after the plague epidemic of 1679.
 The column was designed by the artists Burnacini, Fischer von Erlach and Strudel.